hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 ## Azerbaijan

-- Plov: one-pot saffron-flavored rice with dried fruits (made it in Baku and it came out amazing)
+- Plov: one-pot saffron-flavored rice with dried fruits (✅ made it in Baku and it came out amazing)
 - Shirin chörek: sweet turmeric milk bread, crumbly biscuity texture
 - Dovga: yoghurt soup with rice, chickpeas and herbs